 SECTION 11.
 FEDERAL TAX MATTERS.
-Upon the execution of a "Federal tax certificate," "non-arbitrage certificate" or other certificate relating to compliance by the Department or the Division with Federal tax law requirements, the representations, terms and covenants in each such certificate shall be deemed to be incorporated in this Forty-ninth Supplemental Resolution and shall be deemed to benefit the Registered Owners of the Refunding Bonds.
+Upon the execution of a "Federal tax certificate," "non-arbitrage certificate," or other certificate relating to compliance by the Department or the Division with Federal tax law requirements, the representations, terms, and covenants in each such certificate shall be deemed to be incorporated in this Fifty-second Supplemental Resolution and shall be deemed to benefit the Registered Owners of the Refunding Bonds.

-Notwithstanding anything contained in the Authorizing Resolution to the contrary, it is the intent of the Governing Board that interest on the Refunding Bonds be and remain excluded from gross income for federal income tax purposes and therefore to comply with all requirements of federal tax law applicable to the Refunding Bonds, or any series thereof, whether such requirements are now in effect, pending or subsequently enacted.
-The officers, employees and agents of the Division of Bond Finance are hereby authorized and directed to take all actions necessary with respect to the Refunding Bonds and each series thereof to comply with such requirements of federal tax law.
+Notwithstanding anything contained in the Authorizing Resolution to the contrary, to the extent that all or any portion of the Refunding Bonds are sold as tax-exempt bonds, it is the intent of the Governing Board that interest on such Refunding Bonds be and remain excluded from gross income for federal income tax purposes and therefore to comply with all requirements of federal tax law applicable to such Refunding Bonds, or any series thereof, whether such requirements are now in effect, pending or subsequently enacted.
+The officers, employees and agents of the Division of Bond Finance are hereby authorized and directed to take all actions necessary with respect to such Refunding Bonds and each series thereof to comply with such requirements of federal tax law.